 You can then show or hide the payment fields based on their choice:

 If you’d like to know more, check out this guide on using conditional logic to add multiple payment methods.
+And remember: never use WPForms Pro nulled since it could be a huge security risk for you and your customers.

 7. Confusing Errors